David and Frederick Barclay: Biography

-In the mid-1970s, Frederick met and married Hiroko Asada (née Kuzusaka), a familiar figure among Japanese society in London; she had a son from her previous marriage, Ko Asada Barclay, who is married to Sara Love.
+In the mid-1970s, Frederick met and married Hiroko Asada (née Kuzusaka), a familiar figure among Japanese society in London.
+She had a son from her previous marriage, and later had a daughter, Amanda.
+Meanwhile David married Reyna Oropeza, with whom he had a fourth son in 1989, named Alistair.

 From the late 1960s onwards, the Barclay brothers continued to build up stakes in businesses such as breweries and casinos.
 In 1975, they bought the Howard Hotel, overlooking the Thames at Temple Place.
 In 1983, they bought Ellerman, the brewing and shipping group, for £45m.
 They later sold its brewing division for £240m.
 They used the proceeds to buy the Ritz Hotel in London's Piccadilly in 1995.
 They spent £370 million on Gotaas-Larsen, a Bermuda-based shipping company, and £200 million on the Automotive Financial Group, a motor retail chain in 1994.
 The brothers were involved in philanthropy, and were knighted in 2000 for their support of medical research, to which they have donated an estimated £40 million between 1987 and 2000.

 In 2004 they were listed in 42nd place with an estimate of £750 million on The Sunday Times Rich List, and in 2006 they were ranked 24th with a value of £1,800m.
 In 2012, they topped the Media Rich List with an estimate of £2.25 billion.

-David died on 10 January 2021, after a short illness.
+David died aged 86 on 10 January 2021, after a short illness.

-In May 2021 the court ordered Frederick to pay his wife £100m on a divorce she initiated, the judge criticising Frederick for selling a yacht contrary to the orders of the court.
+In May 2021, the court ordered Frederick to pay his wife, Hiroko, £100 million on a divorce she had initiated; the judge criticised Frederick for selling a yacht contrary to court orders.
 The court said he had "completely ignored those orders, sold the yacht, and applied the equity for his own use.
-I regarded that behaviour as reprehensible" … "[He] is a public figure who should have been aware of the potential consequences of disobedience of court orders and his behaviour in the proceedings should not be allowed to pass completely under the radar”.
-On 28 July 2022, a high court judge ruled that Frederick's ex-wife of 34 years had failed to prove he was in contempt of court for not paying her a £100m divorce settlement.
+I regarded that behaviour as reprehensible" ... "[He] is a public figure who should have been aware of the potential consequences of disobedience of court orders and his behaviour in the proceedings should not be allowed to pass completely under the radar”.
+On 28 July 2022, a high court judge ruled that Frederick's ex-wife of 34 years had failed to prove he was in contempt of court for not paying her a £100 million divorce settlement.
 However, he was told he faced a potential jail sentence after a judge found him in contempt of court for failing to pay his ex-wife £245,000 in legal fees and monthly maintenance costs.